oneananda/asp_dot_net_core_projects/README.md

 This project illustrates the implementation of the MediatR library in an ASP.NET Core application to streamline the handling of requests and responses, promoting a clean and decoupled architecture.
 MediatR is a popular library used to implement the Mediator design pattern, which helps in managing interactions within an application by reducing direct dependencies between components.

 ---

+### 032_Integration_Tests_ASP_Dot_NET_Core
+This project demonstrates how to write integration tests in ASP.NET Core.
+It covers testing the entire request pipeline, including middleware, routing, and controllers.
+Integration tests help ensure that different components of your application work together as expected.

+---